iamserda/SWENG24/leetcode/26/readme.md

 A common interview question for companies focusing on algorithms and data structures, such as Google, Facebook, Amazon, and Microsoft.

-## Hint

-Use a two-pointer technique to process elements in one pass.
-Keep one pointer for iterating through the array and another for the next unique element's position.

 ## Description

 Given an integer array `nums` sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in `nums`.